-- 802.11 authentication and association - The supplicant requests the driver to scan neighbouring BSSes and then requests the driver to associate with a chosen BSS.
+802.11 authentication and association

+The supplicant requests the driver to scan neighbouring BSSs and then requests the driver to associate with a chosen BSS.
 802.11 authentication is the first step in network attachment.
-802.11 authentication requires a station (STA) to establish its identity with an Access Point (AP).
-No data encryption or security is available at this stage. - Wi-Fi Protected Access[®] (WPA) authentication - The supplicant implements the authentication services and port control described in the IEEE802.1X standard. - The initial authentication process is carried out either using a - Pre-shared key (PSK), or - Following an EAP exchange through 802.1X (known as EAPOL, which requires the presence of an authentication server). - This process ensures that the client station (STA) is authenticated with the access point (AP). - This also results in the generation of a shared Pairwise Master Key (PMK) at both the station and the AP. - · 4-way handshake - The 4-way handshake is designed such that the STA and AP can prove to each other their knowledge of the PMK without actually disclosing the key. - The 4-way handshake generates the following: - Pairwise Transient Key (PTK): This is used to protect unicast data. - Group Temporal Key (GTK): This is used to protect multicast and broadcast data - Roaming - When connected to a wireless network with multiple access points, the supplicant is typically responsible for implementing the roaming between access points.
-The supplicant detects a closer access point (BSSID) in the current network (SSID), in terms of signal strength (RSSI), it will reassociate to the closer access point. - SoftAP - A software access point (SoftAP), enables a device to turn its wireless interface into a Wi-Fi access point. - In SoftAP mode the supplicant takes care of station onboarding and management - The SoftAP support is limited to PSK (WPA Personal) security. - P2P - The supplicant implements the higher layer functionality for managing P2P groups and takes care of - Device Discovery - Service Discovery - Group Owner Negotiation - P2P Invitation. - In addition, it maintains information about neighbouring P2P Devices.
+802.11 authentication requires a Station (STA) to establish its identity with an Access Point (AP).
+No data encryption or security is available at this stage.

+Wi-Fi Protected Access®(WPA) authentication

+The supplicant implements the authentication services and port control described in the IEEE802.1X standard.
+The initial authentication process is carried out using either of the following:

+- Pre-shared Key (PSK) - Following an Extensible Authentication Plan (EAP) exchange through 802.1X (known as EAPOL, which requires an authentication server).

+This process ensures that the client station (STA) is authenticated with the AP.
+This also results in the generation of a shared Pairwise Master Key (PMK) at both the STA and AP.

+4-way handshake

+The 4-way handshake is designed such that the STA and AP can prove to each other their knowledge of the PMK without actually disclosing the key.
+The 4-way handshake generates the following:

+- Pairwise Transient Key (PTK): This is used to protect unicast data. - Group Temporal Key (GTK): This is used to protect multicast and broadcast data

+Roaming

+When connected to a wireless network with multiple access points, the supplicant is typically responsible for implementing the roaming between access points.
+The supplicant detects a closer access point (Basic Service Set Identifier (BSSID)) in the current network (SSID), in terms of signal strength (Received Signal Strength Indication (RSSI)), it will reassociate to the closer access point.

+Software Enabled Access Point (SoftAP)

+SoftAP enables a device to turn its wireless interface into a Wi-Fi access point.
+In SoftAP mode, the supplicant takes care of station onboarding and management.
+SoftAP support is limited to PSK (WPA Personal) security.

+Peer-to-peer (P2P)

+The supplicant implements the higher layer functionality for managing P2P groups and takes care of the following:

+- Device Discovery

+- Service Discovery

+- Group Owner Negotiation

+- P2P Invitation.

+In addition, it maintains information about neighboring P2P Devices.

-3.3.1 Firmware updates
+6.1 Firmware updates

-nRF7002 supports device firmware updates for bug fixes, security fixes, or additional functionality.
+nRF7001 supports device firmware updates for bug fixes, security fixes, or additional functionality.